rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 ## Applications of CNNs

-CNNs have been transformative across numerous domains.
-Here are a few significant applications:
+CNNs are used across a wide range of domains:

 - **Image Classification**: CNNs excel at categorizing images into predefined classes.
 Image classification has widespread uses, from object identification to medical diagnosis.
 - **Object Detection**: CNNs detect and localize objects within images, making them essential for applications like self-driving cars, robotics, and surveillance.